 The NSF OM Foundation Award is presented in partnership with the OM Foundation.
 The inaugural OM Foundation Award was awarded at the 2014 National Sports Forum.
-The award recognizes and celebrates an INDIVIDUAL and an ORGANIZATION in the sports and entertainment industry who goes above and beyond to better their community.
+The award recognizes and celebrates an individual in the sports and entertainment industry who goes above and beyond to better their community.
 This entails anything from volunteering to help teach underprivileged children how to read on the weekends to starting a foundation that helps raise awareness and money for a certain illness, and beyond.

 Individuals and organizations are nominated by peers and coworkers and the recipients are hand selected by the OM Foundation Award Selection Committee and the NSF Steering Committee.
 The 2018 recipients will be announced and recognized at the 2018 National Sports Forum in Frisco, TX February 2018.